javito350/Longest-Common-Subsequence--LCS--Finder-project/writing/reflection.md

 #### Provide the command the output for the runs of the `lcsfinder` and the first algorithm

-- TODO: Provide the complete command-lines for your uses of the `lcsfinder` program
+- Provide the complete command-lines for your uses of the `lcsfinder` program
-- TODO: Provide your own example of a command(s) and the output that it produces
+- Provide your own example of a command(s) and the output that it produces
-- TODO: Make sure that each run is for a unique configuration of the tool
+- Make sure that each run is for a unique configuration of the tool
-- TODO: Make sure that each run is only for the use of the tool with the specified algorithm
+- Make sure that each run is only for the use of the tool with the specified algorithm

 - `poetry run lcsfinder --algorithmtype recursive --startsize 1 --runs 2 --datatype ints --strategy double`